MLH-Fellowship/project-team-pythonic/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.
-We'll go through how to host it in the cloud in the next few weeks!*
+*Note: For now, the portfolio site will only work on your local machine while you have it running inside of your terminal.
+We plan to host it in the cloud in the next few weeks!*

 ## Contributing